 Other Notable Holidays Seen Across the Globe

-Trinidad and Tobago also experiences 18 holidays.
+Trinidad and Tobago also experience 18 holidays.
 Hong Kong observes 17 public holidays, which include New Year’s Day, the Lunar New Year, the Qingming Festival, Easter Monday, and Buddha’s Birthday.
 Both the public and private sectors observe 16 public holidays in Thailand, and these include New Year’s Day, Songkran Festival, Magha Puja, Vesak, and National Labor Day.
 Japan has 15 government-recognized holidays but, recently, the Upper House of the Japanese Legislature approved a 16th holiday.
 They include Foundation Day, Showa Day, Vernal Equinox Day, and Children’s Day.
-The public holidays of Argentina includes historic and Catholic-based holidays like the May Revolution, Independence Day, the Death of Jose de San Martin, and National Flag Day.
+The public holidays of Argentina include historic and Catholic-based holidays like the May Revolution, Independence Day, the Death of Jose de San Martin, and National Flag Day.
 Other holidays include Christmas, Good Friday, Labor Day, and Veterans Day.
-The countries of Sweden, Malaysia, Vietnam, and Lithuania also celebrate 15 public holidays, each enacted through their governmental laws.
+The countries of Sweden, Malaysia, and Lithuania also celebrate 15 public holidays, each enacted through their governmental laws.
 The categorization of these holidays is based on whether they are religious or secular holidays.

 Positive and Negative Impacts of Public Holidays